As a coach, you’re probably focused on finding clients so that you can grow your business.

 Of course, that doesn’t mean you should never fire a coaching client.
 Sometimes it’s just not a right fit.
 But make sure that if you fire a coaching client, it’s for the right reasons – and not just because it suddenly became a little more challenging to help them achieve their goals.

-Remember to implement self-care in your routine so that you can maintain good mental health despite these challenges.
+Remember to implement self-care in your routine so that you can maintain good mental health and provide effective coaching despite these challenges.

 When you say you’ll do something, will you do it?
 Do you show up on time for your clients’ sessions?
 Do you keep your clients’ information private and secure?